danbev/learning-wasi/notes/component-model.md

 types in the host language, so we are no longer constrained to only the core module data types.

-What is not available it the ability to compose modules and if one module want to communicate with another, they have to resort to host binding as it stands today.
-If our functions use complex types, like strings, structs ("records"), then we would have to generate bindings for the functions first, then import both modules into a host languague, perhaps JavaScript and then call the first function and then then other (something like that).
+What is not available it the ability to compose modules, like if one module wants to communicate with another, they have to resort to host binding as it stands today.
+If our functions uses complex types, like strings, structs ("records"), then we would have to generate bindings for the functions first, then import both modules into a host languague, perhaps JavaScript and then call the first function and then then other (something like that).
 The point is that there is no way to get this kind of integration without having to jump through those hoops.

-What the WebAssembly Component Model provides the following on top of the core WebAssembly spec/model and which "wraps" core wasm modules:
+What the WebAssembly Component Model provides is the following on top of the core WebAssembly spec/model, and it "wraps" core wasm modules:
 ```
   Imports   +--------------------------------+  Exports
             | WebAssembly Component          |